Everything you need to know about the SAT Reading Section

 #8: Pay attention to keywords

-Keep an eye out for keywords in a passage that may help you figure out the main idea.
+Keep an eye out for keywords in the passage that may help you figure out the main idea.
 Phrases along the lines of “I believe” and “I hypothesize” can tell you what the narrator is thinking.
 Other phrases like “evidence shows,” “research suggests,” or “we demonstrated” can tell you the conclusion of an experiment.
 You should also watch out for transition words.
 Transition words like “however” can point you to a narrator’s contrasting ideas, whereas words and phrases like “therefore” or “for example” can help you figure out the path of a narrator’s thoughts.

 #9: Skim the passage